cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 </dependencies>
 ```

-Once the above shown dependency is on the classpath, all your interactions with external systems will be instrumented automatically and the trace and span ids will be added the Slf4J MDC (Mapped Diagnostic Context).
+Once the above shown dependency is on the classpath, all your interactions with external systems will be instrumented automatically and the trace and span ids will be added to MDC (Mapped Diagnostic Context).

 ## Creating the log appender

-Our Spring Boot applications make use the `spring-boot-starter-web` artifact, which depends on Logback as logging system by default.
+Our Spring Boot applications make use of the `spring-boot-starter-web` artifact, which depends on Logback as logging system by default.
 The logging configurations are defined in the `logback-spring.xml` file, under the `resources` folder.

 To be easily processed by Elastic Stack, our applications produce logs in JSON, where each logging event is a JSON object.
 To accomplish it, the applications use the [Logstash Logback Encoder][logstash-logback-encoder], which provides Logback encoders, layouts, and appenders to log in JSON.
 It was originally written to support output in Logstash's JSON format, but has evolved into a highly-configurable, general-purpose, structured logging mechanism for JSON and other Jackson dataformats.
 The structure of the output, and the data it contains, is fully configurable.